objektwerks/scala.native.nginx/README.md

 7. pkill unitd
 >**WARNING** Nginx Unit configuration and deployment is unreliable.
 The above process worked well **once**,
 >and then never again at step 5.
 Research by the SNUnit founder indicates a possible issue with the M1 chip.
+>Improved versions of Scala Native, SNUnit and NUnit should help to resolve this issue.

 Test
 ----